Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 - Prepares an empty struct template `structer` with fields: `Case`, `Longevity`, `Fertility`, `deathRate`.
 - Creates an array `turtles` of three struct elements to store data for different turtle scenarios.
 - Defines the columns of interest `arrayOfIndex = [2 4 6]`.
-- Iterates through the selected columns and calls `ex9_3data` to populate each struct in `turtles` with survival, fertility, and death rate data.
+- Iterates through the selected columns and calls `TurtleDataStructFromExcel` to populate each struct in `turtles` with survival, fertility, and death rate data.

 **Purpose:**
 - Converts raw Excel turtle data into a clean, structured MATLAB format.